Deep Switching State Space Model (DS$^3$M) for Nonlinear Time Series Forecasting with Regime Switching: Experiments

 \subsection{Simulations}

-\paragraph{Toy example} For the toy simulate example, we simulated data with a length of 2000 from the following nonlinear switching state space model:
+\paragraph{Toy example} For the toy simulated example, we simulated data with a length of 2000 from the following nonlinear switching state space model:

 For the simulated time series, the switching indicator $d_t$ controls both the dynamics of the continuous latent variable $z_t$ and the observation $y_t$.
-By design, $y_t$ is much more volatile when $d_t = 0$ compared with $d_t = 1$.
-We transform the times series into subsequences with a length of 20, resulting in 1980 subsequences.
-The first 1000, the following 480, and the last 500 subsequences are used for training, validation and testing.
+By design, $y_t$ is much more volatile (has higher variance) when $d_t = 0$ compared with $d_t = 1$.
+Note that we crafted the Markovian transition matrix with the intention of maintaining a high probability for the regime to remain in its current state, rather than undergoing frequent and chaotic shifts.
+This deliberate design choice reflects the characteristics often observed in various real-world contexts.
+Our aim is to closely mimic the realistic settings of these fields, where the relative stability of regimes is a prevalent feature.
+We transform the time series into subsequences with a length of 20, resulting in 1980 subsequences.
+The first 1000, the following 480, and the last 500 subsequences are used for training, validation, and testing.
 We set $x_t = y_{t-1}$.

+Figure \ref{fig:toypredict} showcases the one-step-ahead forecasting results (one experiment run) of DS$^3$M for the testing data, along with the predicted switching indicators of DS$^3$M, SNLDS, and DSARF.
+Notably, the predictive means of the observations closely align with the actual observations, while the 90\% confidence intervals effectively encompass a majority of the data points.
+Furthermore, DS$^3$M adeptly adapts by offering wider confidence intervals during volatile periods and narrower ones during more stable data phases.
+Importantly, the learned transition matrix, $ $, exhibits close alignment with the true transition matrix.